KhalidElSayed/Gitlab-Android/README.md

 Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.

+Please consider to take a look at the TODO file in the directory, for a to-do list with work which has to be done.